 Who are your biggest competitors?
 How will your offering compete with a market leader who may already have local or historic roots in your target country?
 Do some online comparison-shopping to see which countries your main competitors sell to.
 Also, see if they offer pricing in local currencies or even have country-specific websites for buyers.
 This research can offer insights into how seriously – and potentially how entrenched – your competitors are in markets you may want to target.

 Once you’ve selected and learned about your target countries, it’s time to plan how you’ll begin selling in each one.

-1Using an established marketplace with global reach (eg. eBay)
+- 1Using an established marketplace with global reach

-3Creating a website in local language for specific countries
+- 3Creating a custom website for specific countries

-Learn more about these options in the "Demand Generation and Selling" section.
+Learn more about these options in the "Determine demand and selling strategies" section.